-- Form thesis committee, approval of thesis topic and proposal, complete IRB/IACUC (Full-time 1st Spring, Part-time 2nd Spring).
+- Form thesis committee, gain approval of thesis topic and proposal, complete IRB/IACUC, file for Advancement to Candidacy & Graduation (Full-time 1st Spring, Part-time 2nd Spring).
 Begin research after IRB/IACUC approval.

 Advisor & Thesis Committee:

-Students will be assigned an advisor based on their interests and faculty availability.
+ADVISOR: Students will be assigned an advisor based on their interests and faculty availability.
 The advisor may change after the Summer Institute based on student focus.
-The advisor will serve as the thesis chair.
-Students are generally expected to work with the same advisor (aka thesis chair) for the duration of the program, but students may switch to another advisor within the HSU Anthropology with the approval of the current advisor, proposed advisor, and graduate coordinator.
+Students are generally expected to work with the same advisor for the duration of the program, but under some circumstances students may switch to another advisor within the department with the approval of the current advisor, proposed advisor, and graduate coordinator.

 - Literature: Peer-reviewed books or journals (periodicals) should be your primary sources.
-The HSU Library website and Google Scholar are good places to start searching.
 The HSU Library and Google Scholar are good places to start searching.

 - Internet: Be very cautious of non-peer-reviewed information (e.g., Wiki and Ask.com).
 It is generally not acceptable to cite non-peer-reviewed information to support claims in your thesis; however, such information can be used to demonstrate other things, such as state of general knowledge on a topic.
 Please consult your instructor, advisor, or thesis committee if you have any question as to the legitimacy of citing this information.